DGrayFreeman/interview-2026/README.md

 ## Submitting

 Due 48 hours after you receive this.
-Send a private repo invite or a zip (no `node_modules/`), including your git history.
+Email the submission containing your forked repository url to `reid@r2rmovers.com`.
 Do not fork or open PRs on this repo.